JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 true
 ```

 In the first cases, `[:A]` is a vector, indicating that the resulting object should be a `DataFrame`, since a vector can contain one or more column names.
 On the other hand, `:A` is a single symbol, indicating that a single column vector should be extracted.
-Note, that in the first case a vector is required to be passed (not just any iterable), so e.g. `df[:, (:x1, :x2)]` is not allowed, but `df[:, [:x1, :x2]]` is valid.
+Note that in the first case a vector is required to be passed (not just any iterable), so e.g. `df[:, (:x1, :x2)]` is not allowed, but `df[:, [:x1, :x2]]` is valid.

 It is also possible to use a regular expression as a selector of columns matching it:
 ```jldoctest dataframe